chezzwizz/Text-Notes/README.md

 open source IDE on the web.
 This is what you are looking for if you want all those advanced features. *As a side note: SlickEdit makes a premium Eclipse pugin worth checking out.*
+* [Microsoft](https://www.microsoft.com) is the ever present behemoth in the IDE market and if you got that serious coin, always a heavy contender.
+* Etc., etc., etc. as any of your favorite search engines will no doubt reveal, there are a myriad of editors that span every taste and flavor or asthetic.